microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 - A **virtualized registry**.
 All the writing operation to the HKEY_CURRENT_USER hive of the registry are stored in a binary file which is unique for each application.
 This way the application doesn't have the opportunity to interfere with the real registry.
 And when the user uninstalls the application, the binary file is simply deleted, making sure that no orphan registry keys are left in the system.
 - A **virtualized file system**.
 As a best practice in Windows development, all the data generated by an application which is tightly coupled to it (a database, log files, temporary files, etc.) should be saved in the AppData folder, which lives under the user's space.
 In a packaged application, all the reading and writing operations against the AppData folder are automatically redirected to the local folder, which is unique for an application.
 This approach helps to keep the system efficient and reliable since, when the user uninstalls the application, the local folder is simply deleted, making sure there are no orphan files left in the system.

 Desktop Bridge plays an important role with XAML Island because, by combining these two technologies, you'll be able to leverage the same time features and user controls of the Universal Windows Platform without rewriting it from scratch with another technology.
-Additionally, as soon as you need to interact with any UWP control, your application must be packaged with the Desktop Bridge, since all the controls, properties, event handlers, etc. are exposed by the Universal Windows Platform.

 #### XAML Islands architecture
 The Windows 10 October 2018 Update with the SDK 17763, enables the scenario of XAML Islands for Desktop applications.
 That means that Windows 10 now supports hosting UWP controls inside the context of a Win32 Process.
 The 'magic' is powered by two new system APIs called <a href="https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.hosting.windowsxamlmanager" target="_blank">WindowsXamlManager</a> and <a href="https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.hosting.desktopwindowxamlsource" target="_blank">DesktopWindowXamlSource</a>.

-- The WindowsXamlManager handles the UWP XAML Framework.
+- The **WindowsXamlManager** handles the UWP XAML Framework.
 As such, the only exposed method is called **InitializeForCurrentThread()**, which takes care of initializing the UWP XAML Framework inside the current thread of a non-Win32 Desktop app, so that you can start adding UWP controls to it.
-- The DesktopWindowXamlSource is the actual instance of your Island content.
-It has a Content property which you can instantiate and set with the control you want to render.
+- The **DesktopWindowXamlSource** is the actual instance of your Island content.
+It has a **Content** property which you can instantiate and set with the control you want to render.

-With an instance of the DesktopWindowXamlSource class you can attach it’s HWND to any parent HWND you want from your native Win32 App.
+With an instance of the **DesktopWindowXamlSource** class you can attach it’s HWND to any parent HWND you want from your native Win32 App.
 This enables any framework that exposes HWND to host a XAML Island, including 3rd party technologies like Java or Delphi.
 However, when it comes to WPF and Windows Forms applications, you don’t have to manually do that thanks to the Windows Community Toolkit, since it already wraps these classes into ready-to-be-used controls.

-The Windows Community Toolkit is an open-source project, maintained by Microsoft and driven by the community, which includs many custom controls, helpers and service to speed up the development of Windows applications.
+[The Windows Community Toolkit](https://docs.microsoft.com/en-us/windows/communitytoolkit/ ) is an open-source project, maintained by Microsoft and driven by the community, which includs many custom controls, helpers and service to speed up the development of Windows applications.
 Starting from version 5.0, the toolkit includes 4 packages to enable XAML Island:

 - One called **XamlHost**.
 It's a generic control that can host any UWP control, either custom or native.
 It comes in two variants: [Microsoft.Toolkit.Wpf.UI.XamlHost](https://www.nuget.org/packages/Microsoft.Toolkit.Wpf.UI.XamlHost/) for WPF and [Microsoft.Toolkit.Forms.UI.XamlHost](https://www.nuget.org/packages/Microsoft.Toolkit.Forms.UI.XamlHost/) for Windows Forms.
 - One called **Controls**, which includes wrappers for 1st party controls like Map or InkCanvas.
 Thanks to these controls, you'll be able to leverage them like if they're native WPF or Windows Forms control, including direct access to the exposed properties and binding support.
 Also in this case, it comes into two variants: [Microsoft.Toolkit.Wpf.UI.Controls](https://www.nuget.org/packages/Microsoft.Toolkit.Wpf.UI.Controls/) for WPF and [Microsoft.Toolkit.Forms.UI.Controls](https://www.nuget.org/packages/Microsoft.Toolkit.Forms.UI.Controls/) for Windows Forms.